dbxone/dbxchain/docs/How-To-become-an-active-witness-in-BitShares-2.0.md

       ...

 The required part (the owner of the balance) is denoted as `owner`.
-Pick one or more address for BTS balances and dump the corresponding private key(s) with:
+Pick one or more address for DBX balances and dump the corresponding private key(s) with:

     DBXChain0.9: >>> wallet_dump_private_key BTSOOOOOOOOOOOOOOOOOOOOOOOOOOOOOWNER
     "5......." # the <balance wif key>